-Fortnite guide (v7.30) – Fortnite tips, beginner’s guide, advanced tips and strategies
+Fortnite guide (V7.30) – Fortnite tips, beginner’s guide, advanced tips and strategies

 The Pen is mightier than the SCAR

-Fortnite: Battle Royale, Epic Games’ free-to-play battle royale titan, hides a deceptively high skill ceiling beyond its veneer of seeming simplicity.
-Not only does each match host a great many weapons, items, and locations with which you must familiarise yourself, but also a whole heap of interlocking mechanics such as health and shields, building and editing, escaping the Storm, piloting vehicles, and much more.
+Fortnite is a game that requires a great deal of practice and skill to consistently win matches.
+Players need to familiarise themselves not only with the game’s many weapons, items, and locations across its gigantic map, but also a whole heap of interlocking mechanics such as health and shields, building and editing, escaping the Storm, piloting vehicles, and much more.

-So we’ve put together the below Fortnite guide series, packed with all the most up-to-date information on how to get set up, how to build and edit effectively, weapon stats, best locations for loot, in-depth explanations of items and weekly challenges… All with the ultimate goal of improving your Fortnite skill level ten times over.
+We’ve spent a lot of time assembling this Fortnite guides series, packing it with all the most up-to-date information on how to get set up, how to build and edit like a professional, weapon stats, best locations to drop, in-depth explanations of weapon classes and weekly challenges… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.
 We’ve also got tonnes of advanced, high-level and little-known strategies for experienced players to learn and master, so even if you’ve a hundred wins under your belt, take a look at our guides and see if you find out a few things you never knew before!

 Below you can peruse every page in our Fortnite guides series, and learn how to get the upper hand in any situation.
 Further below, we’ve explained the core concepts of Fortnite that you ought to understand while playing, as well as a variety of useful tips and strats which might surprise even the most seasoned of Fortnite veterans.
 All these pages are up to date as of v7.30, so look no further than here for the most hot-off-the-press news and discoveries!